TAP-GGC/TeamRocketPizza/README.md

 Example:

-1. <b>TAP Expo</b>, April 1, 2021, Georgia Gwinnett College: to promote the IT field and encourage college students to sign up for TAP.
+1. <b>TAP Expo</b>, October 8, 2024, Georgia Gwinnett College: to promote the IT field and encourage college students to sign up for TAP.
-2. <b>Class Workshops</b>, April 13-15, 2021, Georgia Gwinnett College: to promote the IT field to non-IT students.
+2. <b>Class Workshops</b>, October 22-24, 2024, Georgia Gwinnett College: to promote the IT field to non-IT students.

 ## :mag_right: Similar Projects
 <i>Use this section to link to a project done in the TAP program that is related in some way to your own.
 This can be a sister project done during your TAP semester or a TAP project done in the past.
 Example: </i>